 A hasty glance, and still my heart leaped up,

 For still I hoped to see the stranger’s face,

 My play-mate when we both were clothed alike!

-In the second stanza, the mind of the poet travels back to past, being stirred by the associations of the thin film of light.
+In the second stanza of ‘Frost At Midnight’, the mind of the poet travels back to past, being stirred by the associations of the thin film of light.
 He remembers that at Christ Hospital School, he would look on the fireplace in expectation of that thin film of light.
-He believed that the film was a sign of a visitor to see him next morning.
+He believed that the film was a sign of a visitor to see him the next morning.
 He says, and often, having seen that film, he was filled with the sweet vision of his birth-place, and of the old church-tower whose bells produced the only music for the poor men of the place.

 Those bells rang from morning to evening on a hot fair-day.
-They rang so sweet that even their memory at school moved his being and filled him with a passionate joy.
-He says their tinkling sounds fill on his ears like the clear sounds of prophecy of future events.
+They rang so sweet that even their memory at school moved his being and filled him with passionate joy.
+He says their tinkling sounds fill his ears like the clear sounds of the prophecy of future events.
 So, he kept looking over that film and imagined sweet things till he fell asleep, and sleep prolonged his sweet dreams.
-Next morning, his mind would become occupied with the thoughts of the visit of his some friends or relatives.
+The next morning, his mind would become occupied with the thoughts of the visit of his some friends or relatives.